AB-UND-ZU/alive/README.md

 - Animations mutate state and don't really animate things, maybe better called Sequences
 - Collecting items can disappear if animation is interrupted
 - Compass needle could be an animation and particle
-- Focus circle should appear on top and over tooltip